JessMair/milestone-project-heritage-housing-issues/README.md

 Naturally I did my best to resolve this issue.
 I was very disappointed that it could not be resolved.
 This is something I will revisit again in the future, once permitted to ensure that the site is live.

-UPDATE: I deployed the project to Render instead as it was confirmed afer much troubleshooting that the issue was with Heroku and not anything that I could have controlled or affected.
+UPDATE: I deployed the project to Render instead as it was confirmed after much troubleshooting that the above issue was with Heroku itself and not anything that I could have controlled or affected.

 ---